Need to book in a patient for a subsequent visit where all (or most) of the Insurance Info will be the same as a previous service date?

 Voilà!
 The new appointment is now booked with the exact same insurance details as the one you copied.

-Any CPT codes, Diagnosis codes, or claim/policy details will copy over on this new appointment.
+Any CPT codes, Diagnosis codes, or policy details will copy over on this new appointment.

 2) Selecting Same as Previous - Fresh Appointment Booking

-When booking a brand new appointment, you’ll see an area to select claim details if the patient your are booking has a claim/policy saved to their profile.
+When booking a brand new appointment, you’ll see an area to select policy details if the patient your are booking has a policy saved to their profile.
 This area will not show up for patients that are solely cash.

 Selecting the Same as Previous option will copy the insurance info over from the patient’s last visit.

-3) Selecting the Default Claim - Fresh Appointment Booking
+3) Selecting the Default Policy - Fresh Appointment Booking

-When booking a brand new appointment for insurance patients, you will also see the option to select the default claim:
+When booking a brand new appointment for insurance patients, you will also see the option to select the default policy:

-When the default claim is selected, Jane will automatically add any CPT codes, Dx codes, and patient responsibility that are saved as default coverage amounts in the patient’s claim/policy.
+When the default policy is selected, Jane will automatically add any CPT codes, Dx codes, and patient responsibility that are saved as default coverage amounts in the patient’s policy.

 A bit of background info:

-When entering patient insurance information (“claims”) on their profile, the bottom area of the patient claim/policy gives you the option to add in default insurance information.
+When entering patient insurance information (“policies”) on their profile, the bottom area of the patient policy gives you the option to add in default insurance information.

-You can add default billing codes, co-pays, etc. to a claim which will then automatically add those same billing codes and amounts to an appointment when you attach the claim.
+You can add default billing codes, co-pays, etc. to a policy which will then automatically add those same billing codes and amounts to an appointment when you attach the policy.
 This comes in handy if the patient sees you for the same treatment where the same or similar procedures are performed.

 You will have the option to adjust any default information at the time of visit should you need to make some tweaks (i.e. new procedure performed).
 Jane gives you the option to remove a billing code, change a billing code, or add any additional billing codes.
 You can also add or remove diagnosis codes at the time of service.